-Fujifilm X-A1 versus Fujifilm X-E1
+Fujifilm X-A1 vs X-E1

 The Fujifilm X-A1 and the Fujifilm X-E1 are two digital cameras that were officially introduced, respectively, in September 2013 and September 2012.
 Both the X-A1 and the X-E1 are mirrorless interchangeable lens cameras that are equipped with an APS-C sensor.
-Both cameras offer a resolution of 16 megapixel.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+Both cameras offer a resolution of 16 megapixels.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-E1 is notably larger (23 percent) than the Fujifilm X-A1.
 Moreover, the X-E1 is markedly heavier (6 percent) than the X-A1.
 In this context, it is worth noting that neither the X-A1 nor the X-E1 are weather-sealed.

 The size of the imaging sensor is a crucial determinant of image quality.
-A large sensor will tend to have larger individual pixels that provide better low-light sensitivity, wider dynamic range, and richer color depth than smaller pixel-units in a sensor of the same technological generation.
-Furthermore, a large sensor camera will give the photographer more possibilities to use shallow depth-of-field in order to isolate a subject from the background.
+A large sensor will tend to have larger individual pixels that provide better low-light sensitivity, wider dynamic range, and richer color-depth than smaller pixel-units in a sensor of the same technological generation.
+Moreover, a large sensor camera will give the photographer more control over depth-of-field in the image and, thus, the ability to better isolate a subject from the background.
 On the downside, larger sensors are more costly to manufacture and tend to lead to bigger and heavier cameras and lenses.

 Both cameras under consideration feature an APS-C sensor, but their sensors differ slightly in size.
 They nevertheless have the same format factor of 1.5.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.

-Even though the X-A1 has a slightly larger sensor, both cameras offer the same resolution of 16 megapixel.
+Even though the X-A1 has a slightly larger sensor, both cameras offer the same resolution of 16 megapixels.
 This implies that the X-A1 has a lower pixel density and larger individual pixels (with a pixel pitch of 4.80μm versus 4.80μm for the X-E1), which gives it a potential advantage in terms of light gathering capacity.
 In addition, the X-A1 is a somewhat more recent model (by 1 year) than the X-E1, and its sensor might have benefitted from technological advances during this time.
 Coming back to sensor resolution, it should be mentioned that the X-E1 has no anti-alias filter installed, so that it can capture all the detail its sensor resolves.

-Consistent information on actual sensor performance is available from DXO Mark for most cameras.
-This service is based on lab testing and assigns an overall score to each camera sensor, as well as ratings for dynamic range ("DXO Landscape"), color depth ("DXO Portrait"), and low-light sensitivity ("DXO Sports").
-The adjacent table reports on the physical sensor characteristics and the outcomes of the DXO sensor quality tests for a sample of comparator-cameras.
+Consistent information on actual sensor performance is available from DXO Mark for many cameras.
+This service determines an overall sensor rating, as well as sub-scores for low-light sensitivity ("DXO Sports"), dynamic range ("DXO Landscape"), and color depth ("DXO Portrait").
+The following table provides an overview of the physical sensor characteristics, as well as the sensor quality measurements for a selection of comparators.

 Many modern cameras cannot only take still pictures, but also record videos.
 Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, but the X-A1 provides a higher frame rate than the X-E1.
 It can shoot video footage at 1080/30p, while the X-E1 is limited to 1080/24p.